 - HTML files have comments at the top and as necessary interspersed in the code.

 - Your code follows our recommended coding style.

-- The links are not broken.
+- The links are working as expected.